 It all started with a quarter note, a dotted eighth note, and a tie.

-A faced stared back at me.
+A face stared back at me.
 A simple smiley, but a face nonetheless.
 It’s amazing how our brains are wired to recognize faces anywhere.

 That simple smiley evolved into cats with sharp whiskers, girls with curly treble clef hair, and guys with forte mustaches.
 I believe music art can be fun and sophisticated at the same time.
 And serious musicians deserve more than a treble clef on a set of swooping staff lines.

-In 2015, my music note art was featured on Kanro brand candy packaging in Japan (and they even made a TV commercial!).
+Beginning in fall 2015, my music note art can be seen on Kanro brand candy packaging in Japan (and they even made a TV commercial!).

 About Erin HeatonI started selling music art in January 2014 after being frustrated with a lack of music-related art options.
 My brother is a professional musician and professor, and I was always trying to find unique music gifts for him.
 Problem was, most of what I saw was frumpy, too feminine, too juvenile, or looked more like computer clip art than actual art.
 I could never find anything fun, modern, or that an adult might actually want to hang up in their home, so I decided to make it myself.